After a thrilling season, the NHL is officially over for another year. So, the team at SportsTips thought it would be a ...

 Like a lot of things in the NHL, things change pretty quickly.
 So, if you are looking for more information about who the Edmonton Oilers play tonight, you have come to the right place.
 We have all this information for you in detail, you can find these details for upcoming games at the top of the page.

 How to watch the Edmonton Oilers?

-You can watch the Edmonton Oilers games on TV channels like Fox Sports, NBC Sports and NHL Networks such as NHL.TV.
+You can watch the Edmonton Oilers games on TV channels like Fox Sports West and the NHL Network such as NHL.TV.

 Will the Edmonton Oilers make the playoffs this year?